[Moderate revision–posted 10/18/18 (replaces 8/8/17 edition)]

 Requests to use university academic buildings should be made through Events and Instructional Space Management (http://www.depts.ttu.edu/odpa/spi/eism).
 Requestors who wish to use facilities under the direction of the VPAF/CFO (e.g., Student Union, residence halls, Recreation Center, United Supermarket Arena, International Cultural Center, etc.) should apply directly to the facility director/manager.

 Requests to use university grounds (any university property outside of the buildings) should be submitted on the proper forms to the Outdoor Events Coordinating Committee via Student Union & Activities at http://www.depts.ttu.edu/sub/UniversityGrounds/Index.php.
 See Attachment A for the request form.

 University departments and/or registered student organizations co-sponsoring activities and events with an outside agency must schedule a meeting with the Outdoor Events Coordinating Committee and all co-sponsors prior to approval.
 The application should be submitted to Student Union & Activities.

 The university reserves the right to refuse to honor contracts or agreements signed or pledged by departments, organizations, groups, or individuals for the use of university properties if the correct procedures for reserving such properties have not been followed.
+Contracts must be reviewed and approved by the Contracting Office.
 Without written permission from the Outdoor Events Coordinating Committee, departments, organizations, groups, or individuals may not contractually agree to rent, lease, or make available space inside any university facility if the planned event also takes place on university grounds.

 If a special event will be taking place and food not provided by the university will be served, Environmental Health and Safety must be contacted to apply for a temporary food permit.
 There are guidelines and requirements one must follow in order to receive this permit.
 Contact Environmental Health and Safety at 806.742.3876 with any questions.